jonathandean/rails_app_template/README.md

 ```

 This template configures lograge for production but you can optionally add the same configuration to your development environment as well

+## Misc.
+Interactive options

+There are a few other option as you run the generator:

+1. Ruby version and optional gemset
+   - Creates `.ruby-version` and optionally `.ruby-gemset` files.
+(The latter for use with RVM or similar)
+2. Whether or not you want to automatically commit the empty app when the generator is done (`git init` is run regardless)

 # Other suggestions